Thinkmill/keystatic/docs/README.md

-# keystatic-deploy
+# keystatic-site

-To submit forms to airtable, you need to add a `.env` file in the project root with the following environment variables:
+To submit forms to airtable, you need to add a `.env` file in the project root with the following environment variables (see .env.example for a template):

 ```sh
 NEXT_PUBLIC_AIRTABLE_TOKEN="XXXXX"